Dogwood, Cornus florida is an American native to the eastern U.S.

-Dogwood, Cornus florida, is an American native to the eastern U.S., and is the New Jersey State Memorial Tree.
 The white or pink “flowers” are actually leaves.
 Find the little yellow flower cluster at the center in the spring, and red berries for the birds late in the summer.
-An ornamental native, Small Tree which will grow less than 25′ at maturity.
+The Dogwood is a Small Tree which will grow less than 25′ at maturity.

 This decorative tree is best planted in lawns, away from salty roads.
 It can grow in full sun, and also under taller trees where it is naturally an “under-story” tree.